 These are soft, elevated scars that resemble the color of the natural skin and usually appear on the chin.
 When the elastin fibers and dermal tissues around the hair follicles become damaged due to acne, popular scars are formed.

 Following an inflammation from acne, localized redness can be observed on the acne spot and these are called post-inflammatory erythema and can oftentimes lead to acne scarring.

 Do I really need a laser for acne scar removal?

-The most established laser for acne scar removal in Singapore is the fractional laser treatment is used technology.
+The most established laser for acne scar removal is the fractional laser treatment is used technology.
 It works by creating a ’fraction’ of the skin with uneven skin texture (depressions and elevations) by stimulating the skin’s natural healing process.
-In Singapore, the most common fractional lasers used for acne scar removal are:
+The most common fractional lasers used for acne scar removal are:

 - Fractional CO2 Laser (ablative)